Citation guide and Plagiarism

 A second or third year student may enroll as absent for a maximum of one (1) year and this is not counted against their study right period.
 Similarly absences caused by above-mentioned reasons 1 or 2 are not deducted from the study right period.

-If a student registers as absent for the first academic year, he or she must provide an official document to support this absence (for example, a statement from KELA regarding maternity or paternity leave or regarding a parental allowance period or a medical certificate regarding pregnancy or a statement regarding daily sickness allowance or a medical certificate or statement regarding entry into a social support service).
-If a student is unable to provide one of the aforementioned certificates, he or she should register as present for the academic year in question.
+If a student registers as absent for the first academic year, they must provide an official document to support this absence (for example, a statement from KELA regarding maternity or paternity leave or regarding a parental allowance period or a medical certificate regarding pregnancy or a statement regarding daily sickness allowance or a medical certificate or statement regarding entry into a social support service).
+If a student is unable to provide one of the aforementioned certificates, they should register as present for the academic year in question.

-Any absences during studies are negotiated with the tutor lecturer and guidance counsellor and recorded on the student's ePSP.
+Any absences during studies are negotiated with the tutor teacher and guidance counsellor and recorded on the student's ePSP.

 Enrolment for the academic year